Teradata/covalent/libs/markdown-navigator/README.md

 ## Covalent Icons Support (Optional)

-The Markdown Navigator component supports both **Material Icons** (default) and **Covalent Icons** (optional).
+The Markdown Navigator automatically detects Covalent Icons and applies the correct font styling.
+Covalent Icons are **completely optional** - the component works perfectly with Material Icons only.

+### Icon Detection (Built-in)

+The component includes icon detection out-of-the-box. **No additional setup or installation required.**

+Icon detection is bundled within the component and works with any version of `@covalent/icons` installed in your project.

+### Rendering Covalent Icons (Optional)

+If you want to **render** Covalent Icons (not just Material Icons), you need to install the icon fonts:

-### Using with Covalent Design System
+**Option 1: Using with Covalent Design System**

-If your project already uses other Covalent components and has the following in your global styles:
+If your project already uses other Covalent components with the following in your global styles:

 ```scss
 @use '@covalent/icons';
 ```

-**You don't need to do anything additional.** Covalent Icons will work automatically.
+Covalent Icons will work automatically.

-### Using Markdown Navigator Standalone

-If you're using the Markdown Navigator component without the full Covalent Design System:
+**Option 2: Standalone Installation**

 1. **Install the icons package:**